InioX/matugen-themes/README.md

 source = ~/.config/hypr/colors.conf
 ```

-The theme will now be applied if you reload hyprland.
+The theme will now be applied after you reload hyprland.
 > [!NOTE]
 > To reload hyprland you can either quit the current session and enter it again, or you can run `hyprctl reload` which instantly reloads your config.